 Sometimes the leak appears as a tiny stream of water shooting out of a silicone seam in the glass.
 If there is not obvious damage to the silicone behind the water stream, there is a simple way to find the origin of the leak.
-Fill a syringe with colored water (food coloring or ink works well).
+Fill a syringe with colored water (food coloring works well).
 Insert the syringe needle into the silicone where the water is coming out and slowly depress the syringe plunger.
 You will be able to see the colored water enter the silicone and follow the trail of the "tunnel" that the tank water followed back to its origin.

 Keep in mind that every aquarium leak starts from the inside of the tank.
 While you may be able to smear some silicone on the outside of the tank where the water is showing up, that won't stop the leak where it begins.
 Also, keep in mind that water can run a long way between the silicone and the glass in the tank seams before it finally appears outside the tank.

-No matter where the leak starts from, in order to repair it you are going to have to drain the water down to below where the leak starts unless you decide to just smear some silicone on the outside of the tank where the leaking water is showing.
+No matter from where the leak starts, in order to repair it you are going to have to drain the water down to below where the leak starts unless you decide to just smear some silicone on the outside of the tank where the leaking water is showing.
 You can also try to use a strip of duct tape to stop the leak.
 From our experience, neither of these fixes work for long, if at all.
 The main reason that resealing the tank from the inside, rather than the outside is that when the patch is on the inside, the water pressure presses the patch into the glass, whereas with the outside patch, the water pressure is pressing the patch away from the glass.

 Get a siphon hose and start draining the tank an inch or so at a time.
-Keep an eye on where the water shows up on the outside of the tank and when it stops leaking, stop draining the tank.
+Keep an eye on where the water shows up on the outside of the tank, and when it stops leaking, stop draining the tank.
 Follow the water level around the tank, looking for damage to the silicone in the tank, looking for silicone that is loose or other silicone damage.
 On the outside of the tank, mark the damage location with the felt tip marker.
 If you have determined that the leak originates at the bottom of the tank, drain the tank down entirely and remove the substrate.
-It may seem like a lot of trouble to go to, but in the end, you will find that it is easier to do that fighting the water and substrate contaminating the repair site.
+It may seem like a lot of trouble to go to, but in the end, you will find that it is easier to do than fighting the water and substrate contaminating the repair site.

 What You'll Need

-- 100% Silicone Sealant without any additives such as mildew control.
+- 100% Silicone Sealant without any additives, such as mildew control.